nf-core/configs/docs/munin.md

 To use, run the pipeline with `-profile munin`.
 This will download and launch the [`munin.config`](../conf/munin.config) which has been pre-configured with a setup suitable for the MUNIN cluster.
 Using this profile, Nextflow will download singularity image with all of the required software before execution of the pipeline.

+Example: `nextflow run -profile munin`

+## Docker

+It is also possible to execute pipeline using Docker.

+Example: `nextflow run -profile munin,docker`

 ## Below are non-mandatory information on iGenomes specific configuration

 A local copy of the iGenomes resource has been made available on MUNIN cluster so you should be able to run the pipeline against any reference available in the `igenomes.config` specific to the nf-core pipeline.